RxLaboratory/Bluik/src-docs/docs/ui-controls.md

 ![](img\ui-controls.png)

 Duik will try to build a nice layout, depending on the names of the controls, and their order in the list.
-Each time an *.R* suffix followed by an *.L* suffix is found, the two sets are showed in a row.
+Each time an *.R* suffix followed by an *.L* suffix is found, the two controls are showed in a row.

 !!! tip
     UI controls are a very nice way to expose (or not) the controls which may be useful for the animator, while keeping the other custom properties hidden.